 GeneCards Summary for XBP1 Gene

 XBP1 (X-Box Binding Protein 1) is a Protein Coding gene.
-Diseases associated with XBP1 include major affective disorder-7 and myeloma.
-Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR) and FOXA1 transcription factor network.
+Diseases associated with XBP1 include Major Affective Disorder-7 and Myeloma.
+Among its related pathways are Unfolded Protein Response (UPR) and FOXA1 transcription factor network.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot Summary for XBP1 Gene